-Historic red brick buildings, scenic lakefront, charming pedestrian downtown, and fun craft breweries – it’s easy to see why Burlington is one of the most populous cities in Vermont.
+Historic red brick buildings, scenic lakefront, charming pedestrian downtown, and fun craft breweries – it’s easy to see why Burlington is one of the most popular cities in Vermont!

 This year we finally ventured out to Vermont for a much overdue fall road trip.
-While originally we had no big plans to spend a lot of time in Burlington, we stopped by this waterfront city while driving in between Stowe and the Adirondack Mountains.
-It quite took us by surprise and we ended up setting aside a few days to explore Burlington and its beautiful downtown.
+Originally we had no big plans to spend a lot of time in Burlington, but it was on our way while driving in between Stowe and the Adirondack Mountains.
+Burlington took us by surprise and we ended up setting aside a few days to explore its beautiful downtown.

-In this guide, you’ll find everything you need to plan your vacation in Burlington including the best things to do, our favorite places to eat & drink plus tips on where to stay!
+In this guide, you’ll find everything you need to know to plan your vacation in Burlington!
+We cover the best things to do in Burlington, our favorite places to eat & drink plus tips on where to stay!

-Here Are 10 Fun Things To Do In Burlington, Vermont:
+Here Are 10 Of The Best Things To Do In Burlington, Vermont:

 - Church Street Marketplace